Professional pest control company branded truck parked outside a suburban home at dusk, amber porch light glowing, route tablet visible in cab

 The proactive element of pest control spring intake is the February pre-season database campaign - a systematized outreach to the full past-client database 6 to 8 weeks before the spring rush begins.
 The campaign offers early-season pricing on annual plans and pre-books treatment slots before the calendar fills.
 Pest control companies running this campaign consistently capture 15 to 25 percent of their annual plan renewals before the spring surge begins - reducing the intake burden during peak demand and locking in recurring revenue before competitors have started advertising.

-Layer 2 - AI Triage for Pest Control: Infestation Emergencies vs. Prevention Plans
+Layer 2: AI Triage for Infestation Emergencies and Prevention Plans

 Pest control triage operates on two urgency levels with very different response requirements.